w-witt/w-witt/README.md

 - Hi, I’m Will
-- I’m interested in space and mathematics
-- I’m currently learning Applied Mathematics at Old Dominion University
+- I’m currently a PhD candidate in Computational and Applied Mathematics with a concentration in Mathematics of Data Science at Old Dominion University
-- I’m looking to collaborate on anything Data Analylitics
 - How to reach me @ wwitt003@odu.edu

 <!---